ora0600/confluent-oracle-cdc-connector-demo/README.md

 # check status
 curl -s -X GET -H 'Content-Type: application/json' http://localhost:8083/connectors/SimpleOracleCDC_4/status | jq
 # add new note
-sqlplus kafka/kafka@ORCLPDB1
+sqlplus ordermgmt/kafka@ORCLPDB1
-SQL> insert into kafka.NOTES(NOTE_ID,NOTE) values (11,'This is really a very long note.
+SQL> insert into ordermgmt.NOTES(NOTE_ID,NOTE) values (11,'This is really a very long note.
 And we have to organize that is stored as CLOB in the database, and we see what is happening in Kafka with this column');
 sql> commit;
 sql> exit;
 ```